nycmeshnet/nycmesh.net/content/blog/how.md

 One title we do have is "install leader".
 This is someone who can complete a rooftop install by themselves if necessary.
 Usually a rooftop install has one install leader and two trainees.
 After about 6 installs, a trainee can lead the next install.
 Installing antennas is the main activity of a community network.
 Everything else you do should be about enabling more installs.

-A long-term plan is to maybe have our first employee when we get over 1000 nodes.
+A long-term plan was to have our first employee when we get over 1000 nodes.
 At this size on our funding model it becomes possible to pay one salary.
+We've reached this goal and will be employing someone soon.

 Volunteers are naturally more concerned about their specific neighborhood.
 This needs to be encouraged as they can help decentralize the organization and independently organize installs for their neighborhood.
 Centrally organizing everything just slows things down.

 **Meetup spaces**

 Get a regular space for meetups.
 There are offices that will donate their space for free after work hours.
 These are good for general meetups.
-You should also have technical meetups in makerspaces where you can configure routers and practice crimping ethernet cable etc.
+You should also have technical meetups in makerspaces where you can configure routers and practice crimping ethernet cable etc. Covid has stopped most of these but we hope to resume one day.
+Until then we use Zoom a lot.

 **Install team**

 Get a team of people together to do installs.
-These installs will mostly be weekends as that is when people are free during the day.
-The team has to know how to crimp and run cable, configure and align antennas, drill and install antenna mounts and drill through window frames.
+These installs may be on weekends as that is when people are free during the day.
+The team has to know how to crimp and run cable, configure and align antennas, drill and install antenna mounts and drill under window frames.

-Roof installs can sometimes be done using abandoned TV antenna masts.
-Otherwise you will need to install your own J-pipe mast or bracket using a drill, or use a [non-penetrating mast](http://wadeantenna.com/product-category/mounts-masts/).
+Roof installs can sometimes be done using abandoned TV antenna masts or other roof pipes.
+Otherwise you will need to install your own mast or bracket using a drill, or use a [non-penetrating mast](http://wadeantenna.com/product-category/mounts-masts/).

 **Whole buildings**

 Try to get whole buildings to install a rooftop antenna and then run ethernet to the apartments.
 You want long term installs!
-Don't connect rooftops unless a) multiple tenants OR b) person owns apartment OR c) person intends to stay very long time i.e. avoid students etc. who will move out!
+Don't connect rooftops unless it's multiple tenants OR the person intends to stay very long time i.e. avoid students etc. who will move out!

 **Gateways**

 Plan your internet gateways.
 Initially you will probably use your home ISP connection (totally legal in this country).
 Eventually you may want a "supernode" with bigger bandwidth.
 An IXP or ISP may donate a connection, as DE-CIX, Packet, Webair and Pilot Fiber did for us.

 Another kind of gateway is a public wifi access point.
 By using directional routers you can extend the range of public access points very easily.
-Here are some instructions- [how to connect to a kiosk.](/blog/public-access-points).
-This uses a NanoStation NSM5 or Omnitik SXTsq.
+Here are our instructions for an OmniTik SXTsq- [https://docs.nycmesh.net/hardware/sxtsqg5acd/).

 **Tall structures**